Rameshmamuduru/API_Testing/02_Response_Validation.md

 | `Domain`          | Controls which domain receives it                  |
 | `Path`            | Controls which paths receive it                    |

+**The exact attributes you validate depend on the application's security requirements.**

 **4. Validating Response Time**